gbmhunter/blog/content/electronics/circuit-design/h-bridges.md

 There are heaps of H-bridge related ICs!
 Some are just a controller that takes in a PWM signal and outputs control signals designed to go to a MOSFET driver, some include the controller and the MOSFET driver, and some even include the power MOSFETs (and all-in-one solution).

-For the same price, N-channel MOSFET's have a lower `\(R_{DS(on)}\)` than P-channels.
-Becuase of this, many H-bridge circuits use N-channel MOSFETs for the top-side switches as well as the bottom-side.
+For the same price, N-channel MOSFETs have a lower `\(R_{DS(on)}\)` than P-channels.
+Because of this, many H-bridge circuits use N-channel MOSFETs for the top-side switches as well as the bottom-side.
 Top-side N-channel switches require a voltage greater than `\( V_{CC} \)` at the gate to turn them on.
 Most H-bridge drivers have an internal charge pump which takes care of this for you.

 ## Bi-Colour LED's